 Once learners have been through our program, they will:

-· Utilise their newfound skills for personal effectiveness
+- Utilise their newfound skills for personal effectiveness

-· Learn strategies to retrain themselves past “stuck” behaviours
+- Learn strategies to retrain themselves past “stuck” behaviours

-· Be more equipped with study skills, subject choice, carrier guidance and personal development skills.
+- Be more equipped with study skills, subject choice, carrier guidance and personal development skills.

-· Increase skills, confidence, potential and productivity in all spheres of life
+- Increase skills, confidence, potential and productivity in all spheres of life

-· Learn conflict management strategies
+- Learn conflict management strategies

 Our comprehensive approach covers five key areas:

-1. Disposition: which entails five core personality types
+- Disposition: which entails five core personality types

-3. Talents: the identification of natural skills and abilities
+- Talents: identify natural skills and abilities

-5. Environmental needs: the identification of one’s preferred learning environment
+Environmental needs: identify one’s preferred learning environment

-We offer classroom management and study advice, subject choice and career guidance assistance, as well as support for children diagnosed with ADD and ADHD.
+We offer classroom management and study advice, subject choice and career guidance assistance.
+We also support children diagnosed with ADD and ADHD.

-Educators will also be given an opportunity to discover their Power Traits for Life™ and recognize the different learning techniques of their students for increased productivity and results.
+Educators will also be allowed to discover their Power Traits for Life™ and recognize the different learning techniques of their students for increased productivity and results.

 The SASA, 1996 requires parents to ensure that their children attend school from the first school day of the year in which they turn 7, until the last school day of the year in which they turn 15, or the end of Grade 9, whichever comes first.
-In 2014, the Stats SA General Household Survey findings show that 99% of 7- to 15-year-old children were attending educational institutions.
+In 2014, the Stats SA General Household Survey findings show that 99% of 7- to 15-year-old children attended educational institutions.